Skip to content

 Should You Enroll in Medicare Part A While Working?

 Many working adults enroll in Medicare Part A at 65 because it is often premium-free if you’ve paid Medicare taxes long enough.
-Part A can also serve as a backup for inpatient hospital costs, even when your employer plan is primary.
+If your employer plan is primary (common with 20+ employees), Part A can serve as secondary coverage for inpatient hospital services.
+If your employer plan is small (often under 20 employees), Part A is even more important because Medicare is usually primary.

 When Do You Need Medicare Part B While Working?

-If your employer has fewer than 20 employees, Part B is often essential at 65 because Medicare is primary.
-Delaying Part B in this scenario can lead to claim issues and late penalties.
+If your employer is smaller (often under 20 employees), Medicare is usually primary at 65.
+In that case, Part B becomes essential at 65 because Medicare is expected to pay first.
+Delaying Part B in a small-employer scenario can lead to denied claims and late penalties that become expensive and difficult to unwind.

 What About Medicare Part D While Working?

-Part D covers prescription drugs.
-If your employer plan includes prescription coverage, you’ll want to confirm whether that coverage is considered creditable (meaning it’s expected to pay, on average, at least as much as standard Medicare drug coverage).
-If it’s creditable, you can usually delay Part D without penalty.
-If it is not creditable and you delay too long, you could face a permanent late enrollment penalty later.
+Medicare Part D covers prescription drugs.
+If your employer plan includes drug coverage, the key question is whether that drug coverage is considered creditable.
+“Creditable” generally means it is expected to pay, on average, at least as much as standard Medicare prescription coverage.
+If your employer drug coverage is creditable, you can often delay Part D without triggering late penalties.

 Example: Transitioning the Right Way